juhahinkula/juhahinkula.github.io/_posts/2016-07-03-hangman-cordova.markdown

 layout: post
 title:  "Hangman game with Phonegap"
 ---
 [Phonegap](http://http://phonegap.com/products/) is the open source distribution of Apache Cordova.
 Phonegap has made desktop application that makes easier to create new project and run that in browser.
-With Phonegap's developer app you can quickly see how your mobile app looks on real device.
+With [Phonegap's developer app](https://play.google.com/store/apps/details?id=com.adobe.phonegap.app) you can quickly see how your mobile app looks on real device.

-Phonegap desktop app
+Phonegap desktop app: Green bar at the bottom is showing the server address.
+You can easily watch your app by browsing to server address with web browser or using developer app and real mobile device.

 ![screenshot]({{ site.baseurl }}/img/desktopapp.png)